 Due to the nature of the work, a large share of the company’s CO2 emissions is generated by traffic.
 For this reason, Empower has especially monitored the development of the emission levels of vehicles used in production for several years now.
-The emissions target set for vehicles used in production for 2018 was reached towards the end of the year when Empower’s CO2 emissions per vehicle were 180 g per kilometer.
+The emissions target for production vehicles for 2018 was reached towards the end of the year when Empower’s CO2 emissions per vehicle were 180 g per kilometer.

 The average emissions of Empower’s vehicles has continued to decline significantly in recent years and the target is to keep on reducing CO2 emissions in 2019, too.
 In the coming year, the CO2 emissions target is determined in relation to turnover and the aim is to reduce emissions by 10%.
 Another target is to update the electricity agreements in all of the company’s own properties, and in as many rental properties as possible, to use CO2-free electricity from renewable sources.

 CASE: WWF’s climate work as the recipient of the 20th anniversary donation

 Empower’s 20th anniversary in December 2018 was celebrated by making donations to causes chosen by the personnel.
 One of the most popular causes in the personnel’s vote was WWF’s climate work, which was considered particularly important and urgent.

 The aim of WWF’s climate work is to stop climate change and to prevent the risks it causes to humans and the environment.
 The main goal is to limit climate warming to less than 1.5 degrees.
 To reach this goal, the increase of global greenhouse emissions must be stopped and turned to a steeply downward path as soon as possible.

 Empower’s personnel strongly supports the visibility of climate matters and sustainability in the company’s operations.
 When making the donation decision, it was emphasized that our business operations should be solidly based on fostering values that are essential for the environment.
 In 2018, Empower specified environmental sustainability targets in further detail and development work will continue in 2019, too.